info-201a-wi22/final-project-starter-momohamud001/docs/p01-proposal.md

 |References | Include citations to your three references.
 See 2.0 Introduction.
 If you like, you can cite more than three references.
 Please use a standard citation style of your choice.
 See [Citing Sources](https://guides.lib.uw.edu/research/citations) at the UW Library. |
 |Appendix A: Questions| Do you have questions for your TA or instructor?
 Include them here.|

+###Code Name:
+#Female Representation on the Big Screen
 ### Team members names:
 * Mohamed Mohamoud : 2063078443
 * Jaya Valji : 425-229-1797, jvalji@uw.edu
+* Angela Gaither : 425-273-6493, agaither@uw.edu
 *
 *
-*

-### INFO-201: Technical Foundations of Informatics
+#### INFO-201: Technical Foundations of Informatics - The Information School - University of Washington
 **Winter 2022**

 |Abstract:|
 |---------------
-This project will examine the (under/mis) representation, of women actors in the movie industry.
+This project will examine the (under/mis) representation of female actors in the movie industry.
 Using the Bechdel Test, we will observe the trends between how profitable a movie is depending on its Bechdel Test score, which of the three test requirements have the highest number of failed results, and how Bechdel Test scores have changed between 1950-2021.
 This topic is important because media plays a substantial role in creating and upholding gender norms that get translated into stereotypes embedded in our daily culture.
-Once studying these areas, we can apply it to larger questions begging critical thinking such as how stereotypes of women in films effect their ability to get key roles.
+Once these areas have been studied, we can apply it to larger questions begging critical thinking such as how stereotypes of women in films effect their ability to get key roles.

 |Keywords:|
 |---------------